hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 <!-- QUESTION FOR US: Look at packet captures from NSD and Knot Auth to see what they do.-->

 It is noted that the specification for IXFR was published well before TCP was considered a first class transport for DNS.
-This document therefore updates [@RFC1995] to state that DNS implementations that support IXFR-over-TCP MUST use [@RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.
+See section (#update-to-rfc1995-for-ixfrovertcp) for new recommendations specific to IXFR-over-TCP.

 ## Data Leakage of NOTIFY and SOA Message Exchanges